itsdarrentsang/STATS101C-Statistical-Models-and-Data-Mining/README.md

 # STATS101C-Statistical-Models-and-Data-Mining

-These are my solutions to UCLA's STATS 101C, Statistical Models and Data Mining, taken Fall 2020 with Professor Tao Gao.
+These are my solutions to UCLA's STATS 101C, Statistical Models and Data Mining, taken Winter 2021 with Professor Tao Gao.

 Assignment | Score
 ----       | ----